loopstick/ArduinoTutorial/README.md

 <img src="/images/Hbridge/L298n_1Motor_bb.png" width="950">
 <!-- ![L298n_1Motor](/images/Hbridge/L298n_1Motor_bb.png)  -->

+### L298N H-Bridge Motor Driver - Operation

 - _IN1 & IN2_ control the direction of the motor rotation of motor 1

 - _ENA_ "enables" the motor.
   - with the shorting block in place, the motor is always on
   - if you connect _ENA_ to a digital pin, you can control the motor On/Off with a digitalWrite()
-  - if you connect _ENA_ to aan analog pin, you can use analogWrite() to control the speed of the motor
+  - if you connect _ENA_ to an analog pin, you can use analogWrite() to control the speed of the motor

 - _IN3 & IN4_ control the direction of the motor rotation of motor 2
 - _ENB_ "enables" motor 2.

+### L298N H-Bridge Motor Driver - Code

 L298N example code: